-Sales are triggered once the manager deems that the investment case is flawed.
+Sales are triggered once it is clear that the investment case is flawed.
 M&A activity is also a source of involuntary sales - often companies end up being taken over for less than the manager thinks they could be worth.
-In addition, positions will be re-evaluated and may be sold if the manager feels that the upside is limited.
+In addition, positions will be reevaluated and may be sold if the manager feels that the upside is limited.